frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 I found Copilot's suggestions and completions particularly useful when writing YAML for pipelines and Infrastructure-as-Code (IaC).
 Although, I only scratched the surface of Copilot's strengths and weaknesses during my 30 day free-trial.
 Good developers are inquisitive by nature so I'm certain many better applications are being discovered and documented.

 In my eyes, AI is not a threat to the jobs of Software Engineers.
 It's purely a tool that, when used correctly, can increase the efficiency of certain day-to-day tasks.
 There are many stages of the Software Development lifecycle which simply cannot be completed by AI (at the moment) and I think the main one is around client interaction.
-When AI can understand what the client/product owner wants, break this down into requirements and prioritise it will be a different story.
+When AI can understand what the client/product owner wants, break this down into requirements and prioritise it, it will be a different story.

 AI *today* resembles a headless chicken, moving quickly and sporadically without a clear direction.
 It comes into it's own when provided with precise context, good examples and well-thought-out prompts, gaining direction and purpose, similar to the chicken finding it's head.
 It will not be long until this bridge is gapped, however.